hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step1-k8s.md

 ## Kubernetes Dashboard ##

-You can administer your cluster with the `kubectl` CLI tool or through the more visual Kubernetes Dashboard.
+You can administer your cluster with the `kubectl` CLI tool or use the visual Kubernetes Dashboard.
 Use this script to access the protected Dashboard.

 `dashtoken.sh`{{execute}}